jakec04/ILGA_scraper/README.md

 ---

 This guide, script template, and example outputs are meant to streamline both the data scraping and analysis phases of tracking public legislative input in Illinois.
+---

+## Attribution

+Created and maintained by [Jake Cox](https://github.com/jakec04)

+*Legislative Datasets by LegiScan LLC is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)*

+Built with guidance and troubleshooting support from OpenAI’s ChatGPT